TonyLi15/ccbench/bamboo/README.md

 $ cd ../
 $ ./bootstrap.sh
 ```
-This makes ../third_party/masstree/libkohler_masstree_json.a used by building ss2pl.
+This makes ../third_party/masstree/libkohler_masstree_json.a used by building bamboo.
 - Build mimalloc
 ```
 $ cd ../
 $ ./bootstrap_mimalloc.sh
 ```
-This makes ../third_party/mimalloc/out/release/libmimalloc.a used by building ss2pl.
+This makes ../third_party/mimalloc/out/release/libmimalloc.a used by building bamboo.
 - Build
 ```
 $ mkdir build